The Burrowers: Plot

 Following a smoke signal, the group meets Faith, a Native woman whose family was killed by the Burrowers.
-She explains that the creatures feed by lacing victims with a paralytic toxin by injury, who are then buried alive and eaten only after decomposition has begun.
-The Burrowers used to subsist on buffalo, but after white settlers hunted them to near-extinction, they began feeding on humans.
+She explains that the Burrowers are an ancient race who have inhabited the land since before the coming of humans and used to subsist on buffalo, but after white settlers hunted them to near-extinction, the Burrowers began preying on humans.
+They feed by lacing victims with a paralytic toxin by injury, who are then buried alive and eaten only after decomposition has begun.
 Faith then tells the group that Ute people have experience in combating the Burrowers and their poison.
 After another Burrower attack where Parcher accidentally shoots Callaghan's leg, they are intercepted by two Ute who kidnap a paralyzed and delirious Parcher.
 They leave behind a necklace made of previous Burrower victims, which contains a brooch that Coffey had given Maryanne.
 Realizing she is dead, a vengeful Coffey sets out to track down the Ute and discover the cure to the creatures' toxin.

 After killing one of the Ute, Coffey discovers the other has tied Parcher to a tree log as bait, who claims they made him "drink something."
 Parcher injures the other Ute but before he can be rescued, Coffey's leg gets caught in a bear trap and the latter is forced to watch as the Burrowers surface and eat Parcher alive.
 Coffey manages to free himself and finds that the creatures who fed on Parcher have been affected by paralysis, a side effect of the drink that he was force fed.
 After staking the paralyzed burrowers to the ground to keep them from fleeing, Coffey sees that the rising sun is fatal to them.

 Bringing the injured surviving Ute to Faith and Callaghan, Coffey rides back to find a doctor to save the Ute's life so they can learn the secret to defeating the Burrowers.
 He is instead found by Victor's military convoy, and when he returns, finds that they've hanged Faith and the Ute, and that Callaghan has died after getting his injured leg amputated.
 Coffey listens in shock as Victor blames and vows to take revenge on the Natives.
 Meanwhile, the Burrowers begin to feast on a still alive Spacks.